 Department of Education and Public Programs

-These positions are funded by the John F. Kennedy Library Foundation, but report to the Director of Education for The John F. Kennedy Presidential Library and Museum.
+These positions are funded by the John F. Kennedy Library Foundation, but report to the Director of Education and Public Programs for The John F. Kennedy Presidential Library and Museum.

 Esther Kohn, Education Specialist, joined the Foundation in September 2003.
 In addition to coordinating the Profile in Courage Essay Contest, she develops and implements elementary school programs at the Library.
 Prior to joining the Library and Foundation, she was an elementary school classroom teacher at the Cambridge Friends School and the Atrium School in Watertown, MA.
 Before becoming a classroom teacher, Esther developed exhibit programs at the Children's Museum in Boston.
 She has a B.A. in French from Washington University in St. Louis and a Ed.M. from Lesley University in Creative Arts in Learning.

 Liz Murphy, Forum Producer, joined the Kennedy Library Foundation in August 2016.
 Prior to joining the Library and Foundation, she was a producer at the MIT Center for Art, Science & Technology (CAST).
 Before moving to Boston, she was a Foreign Service Officer with the U.S. Department of State and served in Monterrey, Mexico; Baku, Azerbaijan; the Bureau of Oceans and International Environmental and Scientific Affairs; and the Bureau of Educational and Cultural Affairs.
 Liz holds an A.B. in history from Harvard College and an M.A. in arts management from George Mason University.